Torxed/python-fortnite/README.md

 # Example:

-> If you're using a new account, EULA_ACCEPTED needs to be False the first time you use it.
+> If you're using a new account, `EULA_ACCEPTED` needs to be `False` the first time you use the account.
-> This in order for the client to "accept" the EULA which ultimately unlocks access to Fortnite API.
+> This in order for the client to *"accept"* the EULA which ultimately unlocks access to Fortnite API.
 > Otherwise, the account will get rejected from quering the API *(most likely)*.

 ```python